lazzurs/lazzurs.github.io/_posts/2020-02-14-packer-base-images.markdown

 [Packer][packer] is a great tool for building images for a bunch of providers including in my case [AWS][packer-aws] but I have used it in the past for [Azure][packer-azure], [GCP][packer-gcp], [VMWare][packer-vmware], [Vagrant][packer-vagrant], [Docker][packer-docker] and others.
-This really shows the power of this tool to create consistent base images no matter what technology you are using for your compute or what you want to use next.00
+This really shows the power of this tool to create consistent base images no matter what technology you are using for your compute or what you want to use next.

 Packer has a concept of [builders][packer-builders] where you can build in a specific way depending on the compute technology you are using.
 There is then [provisioners][packer-provisioners] which allow you to configure that image